Here you'll find tips on tracking dog training, and a quick history on human tracking and how bloodhound tracking was started.

 Because of the use of this specific breed, the public began to think of them as ferocious and aggressive.
 For quite a while, there was hardly any support for using these dogs in police work.

-Today, human tracking dog training is done for sport as well as work.
+Today, tracking dog training is done for sport as well as work.
 According to Dogs in Canada, "hunting dogs track game by scent, search and rescue dogs track lost people, police dogs track bad guys, and some dogs just track toys for fun."
-In competitions, tracking dogs are tested for willingness to work, follow a specific scent and locate/indicate articles.
+In competitions, tracking dogs are tested for willingness to work and their ability to follow a specific scent and locate or indicate articles.

 Any breed can be used for tracking dog training, however, some are better at it than others as they were bred for that specific task.
-Examples would be hounds, German Shepherds, Belgian Sheepdogs, and Labrador Retrievers.
+For example: hounds, German Shepherds, Belgian Sheepdogs, and Labrador Retrievers.

-OK, enough history for now.
-If you're reading this, you probably are interested in getting started with tracking.
-This will give you an overview of tracking dog training.
+OK, enough history.
+If you're reading this, you're probably interested in getting started with tracking.
+While by no means exhaustive, this will give you an overview of tracking dog training.

 First, of course, is your dog.
 Before any training can begin, you need to know whether or not your dog has the proper drives for it - hunt drive, play drive and retrieving instincts.